It was supposed to be the highlight of my life.

 Travel’s the best, and for the past four years, it’s been my sole focus.
 I travel, or I write about travel, or I plan for my upcoming travels, or I read travel memoirs, or I write my own travel memoir, and I have zero hobbies outside of travel.
 After four years, I need a new direction.
 I’m so desperate to do new things that I’m even starting to crave learning how to knit.

 I’m grateful but frustrated with my financial situation, too.
 If you would have told me four years ago that I would travel for the next four years and end up with the same amount of money in my bank account by the end of it, I would have felt like I was living the best life in the world.
 And for the longest time, I have felt that way.
 Now, I’m getting fed up with breaking even every month.
 I want to build my savings — maybe even buy a house at some point.
 Four years spent running a business and breaking even isn’t good enough.
 It’s time to start experimenting.

-Writing my book was eye opening, because I didn’t spend a single second looking at this site for months on end, but the money still rolled in.
-It showed me how much of my time is spent on things that aren’t furthering my business.
+I’ve learned how much of my time is spent on things that aren’t furthering my business.
 Sometimes I’ll spend five days straight answering emails, thinking it’s the most important task on my to-do list, and not receive a single thank you.
 Since cancelling my trip, I managed to earn back all of the money I lost in a week — it showed me the things I should be focusing on.

 Finally, my health.
 Today, I weighed myself and was shocked to discover I’ve gained over 10 kilograms since I started travelling!
 It’s not like I’m obese, I know, but my healthy size is pretty tiny.
 An unhealthy diet, eating out for every single meal, and spending every day in front of my laptop has contributed to this.
 I want a base and a gym membership and a kitchen, so that I can get back to my normal size.